Leg 1: Departure

 We let go of the lines and headed out of Waterford at 0640 hrs to get to the last lock, # 1 is in Troy NY for the 0700 hrs opening.
 The plan was to head down the Hudson River to Catskill Creek and spend the night at Hop-E-Nose Marina, where the next day in the afternoon the mast will be stepped.

-As it turns out the tide was with us all the way and so we made real good time, we arrived at the Marina at 1330 hrs. and were told by the marina operator that he would step our mast as soon as he finished with the other boat he was working on.
+As it turns out the tide was with us all the way and so we made really good time, we arrived at the Marina at 1330 hrs. and were told by the marina operator that he would step our mast as soon as he finished with the other boat he was working on.

 By 1500 hrs. the mast was stepped, so Lillian and I proceeded to tune the rig, install the sails and running rigging.
 All was complete by 1800 hrs. so we headed for the showers and then went to town for a nice Sicilian pizza.

-The next day we headed down river with very nice weather, not too hot and not too cold.
+The next day we headed down the river with very nice weather, not too hot and not too cold.
 At 1500 hrs. we got permission to tie up the New Hamburg Yacht Club at the town with the same name.
 This time of year most yacht clubs let you stay free, as they are mostly empty.

 The next day we headed out early, as we had to stop at Haverstraw to pick up new fenders from a marine store.
 We got the okay to tie up for a couple of hours at the Haverstraw Marina from where we took a taxi to the marine store got our goods back to the boat and headed south towards the Big Apple (New York City).
 Past by the amazing area of West Point.
 While under the George Washington Bridge the tide flow was reading 3.5 knots all the way down to the 79th Street Boat Basin where we picked up a mooring at 1745 hrs.
 After we settled down we opened a bottle of South African Shiraz and had some cheese and crackers, a perfect end to the day sitting in the cockpit of our home watching the lights come on in NY City and the ferry traffic up and down the Hudson.
 Sleep was not that easy here as the motion from the ferries and the current made for a rolly night so the next day we decided to head down the river to Great Kill Harbour on Staten Island, this is a well-protected harbour with very good holding.
 On the way down we passed many large merchant ships with containers way above deck level.
 We anchored at the NE of the harbour at 1100 hrs.